 Watering and care: Beyond frequency (weekly, biweekly, monthly), pay attention to whether the plant likes its soil to dry out completely before being watered or if it prefers a consistently moist base.
 “Be patient and always feel the soil before you water!” cautions Briana Tedder, a resident plant doctor at Rooted.
 If the first few inches of soil are dry, it’s time to bring out the watering can.

 Our Top Picks

 Best Low-Maintenance: Cast Iron Plant

 While this plant is as sturdy and durable as your favorite cast-iron skillet, it might require even less attention.
 Not only does it thrive in low-light conditions, it can handle a wide range of temperatures and isn’t fussy about a regular watering schedule.
 Fill that shaded corner with its slender, glossy dark green foliage and let it do its thing.

 Best Fast Growing: Pothos

-Best Visual Drama: Rex Begonia“garden in the sky.”
+The Rex begonia is a personal favorite of Domino’s chief content officer, Kate Berry.
+You’ll spot it throughout her New York City “garden in the sky.”
 Its variegated leaves look almost hand-painted, and the color combinations can vary widely from dark burgundy and punchy magenta to rich green and frosty silver.
 All this drama demands some extra attention, however.
 It can handle low light but requires higher humidity (no misting, though) and regular watering (but not too much).